Understanding Michigan Requirements for Michigan Cannabis Testing

-Michigan instated required contaminant and potency testing for medical marijuana in 2018, and now that adult-use laws have gone into effect starting in December 2019, large volumes of product sold in Michigan are subject to the challenges of testing.
+Cannabis lab testing in Michigan requires contaminant and potency testing for medical marijuana in 2018, and now that adult-use laws have gone into effect starting in December 2019, large volumes of product sold in Michigan are subject to the challenges of testing.
 This blog post will provide an overview of Michigan contaminant testing and the key requirements all growers and processors should know.

 When Michigan’s Marijuana Regulatory Agency (MRA) implemented testing in 2018, the requirements mirrored many of those existing elsewhere.
 Michigan contaminant testing examines levels of microbials, mycotoxins, moisture content, foreign materials, pesticides and other chemical residues, residual solvents, and heavy metals.
 Testing also measures potency levels of THC, THCA, CBD, and CBDA, in addition to terpene analysis.

-But Michigan has set itself apart by implementing vaping tests in response to medical issues that emerged in 2019 attributed to the use of marijuana-infused vape cartridges.
+But cannabis testing in Michigan has set itself apart by implementing vaping tests in response to medical issues that emerged in 2019 attributed to the use of marijuana-infused vape cartridges.
 The Centers for Disease Control and Prevention (CDC) deemed the lung disease caused by vape use as EVALI.

-Despite the addition of vape cartridges, the requirements for contaminant and potency testing in Michigan remain straightforward, and cultivators and manufacturers can put themselves at an advantage by familiarizing themselves with these laws and ensuring they are taking steps to pass testing.
+Despite the addition of vape cartridges, Michigan’s cannabis testing requirements for cannabis potency testing in the state remain straightforward, and cultivators and manufacturers can put themselves at an advantage by familiarizing themselves with these laws and ensuring they are taking steps to pass testing.

 Batches that fail testing are quarantined, and the grower or processor is given a chance to remediate the product.